docsforadobe/premiere-plugin-guide/docs/exporters/suites.rst

 PF Utility Suite
 ================================================================================

-Utility functions for use by AE style effect plug-ins, running in Premiere Pro.
+Utility functions for use by AE style effect plugins, running in Premiere Pro.

 Version 11, new in 15.0, adds GetVideoResolutionString.